jamesmh/coravel/DocsV2/docs/Invocables/README.md

 [[toc]]

-Invocables are ubiquitous classes that most of Coravel's features can leverage to make your code much easier to write, compose and maintain.
+Invocables are classes that some of Coravel's features leverage to make your code much easier to write, compose and maintain.

 Each invocable represents a self-contained job within your system.